 Tracking your spending in Google Ads is essential.
 You can assign a daily budget to each individual campaign, or use shared budgets across multiple campaigns.

 A shared budget is ideal if you don’t want to time monitoring multiple individual campaigns but would still like to get the most clicks possible with your budget in mind.

-At SSW, we found that these are the best steps to follow to ensure the budget is being spent effectively:
+These are some steps to follow to ensure the budget is being spent effectively:

 - Once a week, ensure campaigns are not overspending!